unrealwork/axibase-collector/jobs/examples/jetty/README.md

 ## Overview

-This document describes how to collect JMX metrics exposed by [Jetty (Web server)](http://www.eclipse.org/jetty/) for long-term retention and monitoring in the Axibase Time Series Database.
+This document describes how to collect JMX metrics exposed by [Jetty (Web server)](http://www.eclipse.org/jetty/) for long-term retention and monitoring in Axibase Time Series Database.

 ## Requirements